Craig Hutchison (broadcaster): Controversy

 In 2004, he was at the centre of controversy when he wrongfully said St Kilda player Justin Koschitzke was being interviewed by police in relation to sexual misconduct allegations.
 Hutchison said Koschitzke and teammate Stephen Milne were involved, when it was actually allegedly Milne and Leigh Montagna.
 Channel Seven was forced to issue an apology to St Kilda and Koschitzke, and they issued a retraction.
-Stephen Milne and Leigh Montagna were subsequently advised by Victoria Police that no charges would be laid.
+Milne and Montagna were subsequently advised by Victoria Police that no charges would be laid.

 Nine Network

 In 2007, Hutchison left the Seven Network to join Channel Nine's football team.
-It was considered a shock defection due to the fact that Seven, who he had been with for eight years, won a share of the telecast rights to AFL matches for the first time since 2001.

-As part of Hutchison's role with Nine, he became host of Nine's newly introduced talk show Footy Classified.
-He was also appointed as a reporter for The Footy Show, The Sunday Footy Show, and National Nine News, with his first major stories being an exclusive interview with Jonathan Hay, as well as a trip to Malibu, California, to follow Ben Cousins as he was admitted to a drug rehabilitation centre.
+He became host of Nine's newly-introduced talk show Footy Classified.
+He was also appointed as a reporter for The Footy Show, The Sunday Footy Show, and National Nine News.

-On Sunday, 10 May 2009, he hosted the Channel 9 show TAC Cup Future Stars, which was aimed at focusing on stories and personalities of the TAC Cup.

-In 2011, Hutchison played for Victoria in the annual EJ Whitten Legends Gamekicking a banana goal from nearly 40 metres out.
+In 2011, Hutchison played for Victoria in the annual EJ Whitten Legends Game kicking a banana goal from nearly 40 metres out.
 As of 2022, a video of the goal has been viewed in excess of 1.8 million times on YouTube alone.
 Hutchison scored two goals in the game.

-On 28 November 2012, Nine announced that Hutchison would replace Simon O'Donnell as host of The Sunday Footy Show as of 2013.
-In late 2016, it was announced that Hutchison would replace James Brayshaw as co-host of The Footy Show in 2017.
+Hutchison became host of The Sunday Footy Show in 2013 and then co-host of The Footy Show in 2017.

-Indeed, Hutchison went on to host The Footy Show for 2017, but Craig's tenure as The Footy Show co-host lasted less than 1 season, being dumped on 21 July 2017 after the show's ratings were beaten by the Seven Network's The Front Bar for the third time in four weeks.

-He was replaced by The Footy Show's inaugural host, Eddie McGuire, who returned after more than a decade away.
+Return to Seven Network

+In 2025, he will return to the Seven Network.